-The UX Factor: Understanding User Experience in Education Website Design
+The UX Factor: Understanding the Value of UX Design in Education Websites

 The term user experience (UX) gets thrown around a lot in digital marketing circles when discussing web design.
 However, it is often misunderstood, both in terms of its components and its implementation.

 UX design involves considering the overall human experience a website provides, rather than just its aesthetic appeal or basic usability.
-It can involve evaluating everything from written content, to visuals, to site architecture to pinpoint how to make your web presence as seamless and intuitive as possible for visitors.
+It can involve evaluating everything from written content to visuals to site architecture in pinpointing how to make your web presence as seamless and intuitive as possible for visitors.

 For those in education, a sector which often faces challenges serving their audience on the web, thinking in terms of UX can be especially valuable.
 Read on to find out why.